LennonLab/Emergence/paper/Methods.md

 The two general aspects of scale are grain (a.k.a. resolution) and extent (e.g. total area).

-**Space**--The environment of simplex models is two dimensional and can vary along each axis from 5 to 100 discrete units.
+**Spatial extent**--The environment of simplex models is two dimensional and can vary along each axis from 5 to 100 discrete units.
 This makes for a potential total extent of 25 to 10,000 discrete patches, each with a grain of 1 square unit.

-Note, that all particles move in decimal units the limit of which is determined by Python's decimal precision.
+Note that all particles move in decimal units the limit of which is determined by Python's decimal precision.
 This means that individual particles can occupy practically infinite locations within patches and likewise, squeeze through barriers (which only occupy integer x-y coordinates).

-**Time**--Extent of time in simplex models refers to residence time, i.e., the average amount of time that individual particles spend in the system.
+**Temporal extent**--Extent of time in simplex models refers to residence time, i.e., the average amount of time that individual particles spend in the system.
 Residence time for inert tracer particles can vary across five orders of magnitude.

 **Grain**--Grain is the smallest unit over which change can happen.
 For example, as per the original ODD documentation: “One time step represents one year and simulations were run for 100 years.
 One grid cell represents 1 ha and the model landscape comprised 1,000 x 1,000 ha; i.e., 10,000 square kilometers”.
 In contrast, the smallest grain achievable by simplex is determined by slowest rate at which individuals can undergo BIDE (birth, immigration, death, emigration) processes.
 For example, under high residence times, an individual can move across 0.00001% of the x or y axis in one time step.
 Under low residence times, an individual can move across 10% or greater of the x or y axis in one time step.

-### Process overview and scheduling**Assembly**--The user runs a program that chooses random values for system-level state variables including whether disturbance, immigration, speciation, fluid dynamics, etc. will occur and at what rates.
+### Process overview and scheduling
+**Assembly**--The user runs a program that chooses random values for system-level state variables including whether disturbance, immigration, speciation, fluid dynamics, etc. will occur and at what rates.

 **Core simulation process**--simplex models begin simulation immediately after assembly from random combinations of state-variables and processes.
 Instead of operating by definitive time steps (i.e. days, generations), simplex models advance turnover of the environmental matrix according to the initial rate of flow.